 Gas Stations on Property

 There are three Speedway Stations on Walt Disney World property.
 Prices are sometimes lower that what you find at other gas stations in the Orlando area.
 They are also a great spot to pick up drinks to take into the park.
 There is one located near the Magic Kingdom next to the Car Care Center, another close to Disney Springs, and one across the street from one of the entrances to Disney’s Hollywood Studios near Disney’s BoardWalk Resort.
 All three stations are open 24 hours.
+The station near the Magic Kingdom is currently under construction.

 Electric Vehicle Charging Stations

 There are a number of ChargePoint charging stations available in parking lots at Epcot, Disney’s Animal Kingdom park and Disney Springs.
 When you arrive just ask a Cast Member for directions to the charge ports.
 They are available on a first-come, first-served basis.
 To use them you will need a credit card or a ChargePoint card that you have preordered from chargepoint.com.
 The cost to charge your electric vehicle is $0.35 per kilowatt hour, with a minimum service amount of $1.50.
-Charging automatically stops when the battery is full and the ChargePoint station will “ping” you to let you know when your car is fully charged.
+Charging automatically stops when the battery is full.
+The ChargePoint station will “ping” you to let you know when your car is fully charged.

 The charging points are located: